 At the time of writing, The Covid-19 pandemic has already had a profound impact on the supply chain and demand for the apparel sector.
 Top exporters like Bangladesh have started feeling the heat due to raw material sourcing challenges and canceled orders.

-Nike has released a statement which outlines their halt in operations and closure of stores in the United States, Canada, Western Europe, Australia and, New Zealand to limit the spread of the Coronavirus (COVID-19).
-However, Nike-owned stores in South Korea, Japan, most of China and in many other countries remain open as per the current stage of the outbreak.
+Nike has released a statement that outlines their halt in operations and closure of stores in the United States, Canada, Western Europe, Australia and, New Zealand to limit the spread of the Coronavirus (COVID-19).
+However, Nike-owned stores in South Korea, Japan, most of China, and in many other countries remain open as per the current stage of the outbreak.

 The above figure, generated by UBS, is based on the company’s share of sales from China, the total value of products it manufactures in the country, and how quickly inventory turns over.

 The highest risk is observed for H&M which sources about 50% of its materials from China.
 Inditex, and its largest brand Zara, is also at high risk due to its highest rate of inventory turnover despite sourcing only 10% of materials from China.

 Due to the large-scale closure of stores owing to the lock-down enforced by different governments, apparel sales for Bangladesh have plummeted, leading to brands postponing or canceling orders.
 Bangladesh Garments Manufacturers and Exporters Association (BGMEA) has claimed that USD 1.5 billion worth of orders have already been canceled or put on hold by the buyers.

 Global production of Cotton is largely dominated by India, China, the US, Pakistan, and Brazil.